meilisearch/documentation/reference/api/search.md

 Configures the total number of words to appear in the cropped value when using [`attributesToCrop`](#attributes-to-crop).

 Query terms are counted as part of the cropped value length.
-If `cropLength` is set to `2` and you search for one term, the cropped field will contain two words in total: `"…Shifu informs…"`.
+If `cropLength` is set to `2` and you search for one term (e.g. `shifu`), the cropped field will contain two words in total (e.g. `"…Shifu informs…"`).

-Stop-words are also counted against this number.
-If `cropLength` is set to `3` and you search for one term, the result might contain a stop-word: `"The Winter Feast…"`.
+Stop words are also counted against this number.
+If `cropLength` is set to `2` and you search for one term (e.g. `grinch`), the cropped result may contain a stop word (e.g. `"…the Grinch…"`).

 If `attributesToCrop` is not configured, `cropLength` has no effect on the returned results.